taobo0310/musicdl/docs/Clients.md

 [QQ Music](https://y.qq.com/) is a high-quality music streaming platform offering a vast licensed song library, new releases, charts, playlists, MVs, and digital albums.

-QQMusicClient can be used to download the music listed above.
+QQMusicClient enables music downloads from the platform mentioned above.

 To use QQMusicClient, you do not need any extra command-line tools such as ffmpeg or N_m3u8DL-RE.
 Once musicdl is installed with pip, it works immediately.